-Alternatives: MSHA will consider alternative criteria for determining when a pattern of significant and substantial violations exists in order to improve health and safety conditions in mines and provide protection for miners.
-Congress provided the

-Secretary with broad discretion in determining criteria, recognizing that MSHA may need to modify the criteria as Agency experience dictates.
+Alternatives: MSHA will consider alternative criteria for determining when a pattern of S&S violations exists in order to improve health and safety conditions in mines and provide protection for miners.
+Congress provided the Secretary with broad discretion in determining criteria, recognizing that MSHA may need to modify the criteria as Agency experience dictates.